Search the Health Library

 Our mission is to develop internists who are

 - top-notch primary care physicians

-- strongly commited to the care of under-served and vulnerable populations in domestic urban settings
+- committed to the care of disadvantaged and vulnerable populations in domestic urban settings

-- experts in medical conditions common in domestic urban settings
+- experts in medical and social conditions common in domestic vulnerable urban settings

-- destined to become leaders in primary care, academia, government and urban non-profit organizations.
+- destined to become leaders in primary care, academia, public health and/or health advocacy organizations.

 The Osler Housestaff Training Program, world-renowned since its founding in 1889, is famous for its academic rigor, its esprit de corps, its focus on general medical wards and clinics, and its unwavering commitment to comprehensive care for the residents of East Baltimore.

 Upon this historic foundation, the Urban Health Track builds additional training in